 Make sure your resume and cover letter are in tip-top shape.
-In other words, a good resume and cover letter are your ticket to your dream job.
+In other words, a good resume and cover letter are your tickets to your dream job.
 Let me ask you, are you really proud of your resume?
 Are you really proud of your cover letter?

 Make sure you include the skills you feel make you a unique catch.
 Your resume gives the prospective employer a tangible means to remember you by.
 If you make a good impression on the representative and your resume is current and unique, you have a solid chance of getting a job interview.

-Make sure you highlight results and accomplishments, rather than what you think you can do.
+Make sure you highlight results and accomplishments rather than what you think you can do.
 It’s becoming more and more important for candidates to show that they have produced excellent results; this will indicate to the reader that you can do it again.
 When you create your resume, make sure that you include specific examples of your successes.
 Use the C.A.R. approach: What was the Challenge, the Action you took, and the Result?
-This will clearly explain your accomplishment.
+This will clearly explain your accomplishments.
 Achievements sell, so look at your resume and ask yourself if it includes this important component.

-Don’t Forget Buzzwords
+Don’t Forget Buzzwords.

-Give it Visual Appeal
+Give it Visual Appeal.

-Good luck at your next job fair and remember to always show passion and enthusiasm!
+Good luck at your next job fair, and remember always to show passion and enthusiasm!